-Command line: When to use “-” (single hyphen) or “–” (double hyphen)
+Command line: When to use "-" (single hyphen) or "--" (double hyphen)

 On the command line, the - character is used to indicate a short form argument, which is a single-letter argument that can be specified using a single hyphen and the letter of the argument.
 For example, the -h argument is commonly used to show the help message for a command, and the -v argument is commonly used to enable verbose output.
 You can only use the single hyphen (-) when the argument consists of a single letter.
+Examples where single hyphen can be used:-h-Rand-f, but you can not use single hyphens for multi-letter arguments such as -verbose or -help.

 The -- characters are used to indicate a long form argument, which is a multi-letter argument that can be specified using a double hyphen and the name of the argument.
 For example, the --help argument is commonly used to show the help message for a command, and the --verbose argument is commonly used to enable verbose output.

-Examples where double hyphens can be used: --verbose--server and --help, but you can’t use them for single-letter arguments like --h or --R
+Examples where double hyphens can be used:--verbose--server and --help, but you can’t use them for single-letter arguments like --h or --R

 Examples of how to use single or double hyphens: